 Face detection

-A camera films the people present in the display area of a screen.
-A facial detection algorithm determines the gender and age of the available audience.
-As a result, the screen can dynamically display content more suited to demographic criteria: for example, children, adults or seniors, or male or female content.
+A camera films the people present in the exhibition area of a screen.
+A facial detection algorithm makes it possible to determine the gender and age of the available audience.
+Thus, the screen can dynamically display content that is more adapted to demographic criteria: for example, children, adults or seniors, or male or female content.

-Real-time broadcasting enables content to be modified directly on screens in real time.
-Information can be entered manually, or based on information communicated automatically via APIs.
+Real-time broadcasting makes it possible to directly modify the content broadcast on the screens in real time.
+Information can be entered manually, or based on information communicated automatically through APIs.

 Digital signage